andyhull/NOAA-B-WET/README.md

 Installation
 ------------
-Prerequisites: PHP 5, MySQL 5, see <a href="http://drupal.org/requirements">for details.</a>
+Prerequisites: PHP 5, MySQL 5, see <a href="http://drupal.org/requirements">http://drupal.org/requirements</a>for details.
 <ol>
 <li>Download the latest version of <a href="http://drupal.org/start">Drupal 7</a></li>
 <li>Install Drupal (for help see: <a href="http://drupal.org/documentation/install">http://drupal.org/documentation/install</a>)</li>
-<li>Once your Drupal installation is setup, copy the code from /drupal/sites/all/ in this repository to your Drupal _sites/all_ directory.
+<li>Once your Drupal installation is setup, copy the code from /drupal/sites/all/ in this repository to your Drupal *sites/all* directory.
 This will add all the modules and themes in use on the site.</li>
-<li>Goto your admin/modules page and enable the newly added modules</li>
+<li>Go to your admin/modules page and enable the newly added modules</li>
 <li>Install custom content types and views by reverting the custom b_wet_general module: admin/structure/features/b_wet_general (see: <a href="http://drupal.org/node/580026">http://drupal.org/node/580026</a> for an overview of using Features)</li>
 </ol>